Practicum Education for Online Students

 • Would they consider an affiliation with the UB School of Social Work?

-• What do they need from you and the school to consider interviewing you for a MSW field placement?
+• What do they need from you and the school to consider interviewing you for a MSW practicum?

-• Inform the agency of your field education requirements:
+• Inform the agency of your practicum education requirements:

 • 15 hours per week over the course of two semesters.

-• The semester you expect to begin your field placement.
+• The semester you expect to begin your practicum.

-• Total required field placement hours (420 hours for foundation and 480 hours for advanced year).
+• Total required practicum hours (420 hours for foundation and 480 hours for advanced year).

-Read more tips for navigating your field placement as an online student
+Read more tips for navigating your practicum as an online student.

 Important Notes

-Field placements are professional learning experiences in real-life practice settings.
-Attending an interview does not guarantee you will be offered a field placement, as our partner organizations often interview multiple students and make selections.
+Practicums are professional learning experiences in real-life practice settings.
+Attending an interview does not guarantee you will be offered a practicum, as our partner organizations often interview multiple students and make selections.

-Here are some helpful tips to secure your field placement:
+Here are some helpful tips to secure your practicum:

 • Regularly check your UB email address for communication from the School of Social Work and organizations.
 You may receive emails from us during the summer.